dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 ## 9. Trying out the App

 You can run locally with a Kafka broker container we provide.
-First, make sure you have Postgres configured as shown in the [quickstart](../../quickstart.md#1-setup-a-local-postgres-server).
+First, make sure you have Docker and Postgres configured as shown in the [quickstart](../../quickstart.md#1-setup-a-local-postgres-server).

-Then, start the broker:
+Then, start the broker container:
 ```bash
 cd alert-center
 export KAFKA_BROKER="localhost:9092"
 docker-compose -f kafka-compose.yml up
 ```
-This will start a session with terminal output.
+This starts a session with terminal output.
 You can leave it running.

 Then, in another terminal window, build, migrate and run the app:
 ```bash